Take That & Party: Release

 The album was released on 17 August 1992 in various formats, including a limited-edition vinyl pressing and cassette, containing twelve tracks.
 "Could It Be Magic" was first released on the compact disc version of the album, so vinyl and cassette copies do not contain the track.
 Take That & Party peaked at number two in the UK in early January 1993, 20 weeks after the album's release.
 British boyband contemporaries East 17 would reach number one the following month with debut album, Walthamstow, signalling this period as the start of boyband mania in the UK.

 Take That & Partys track listing included "Satisfied" and "Give Good Feeling," two tracks recorded during the time with Levine and Griffin, which had remained unreleased until that point.

 Around the time of the original album release, a VHS videocassette titled Take That and Party was also released, containing eight music videos, two compilation videos, a live a cappella performance, plus footage and interviews with the group.

 The album was re-issued in July 2006 to celebrate the group's 15th anniversary, complete with three bonus tracks, including the B-sides "Waiting Around" and "Guess Who Tasted Love," as well as "How Can It Be," one of three songs written to accompany the release of "A Million Love Songs".

 Reception

 In a contemporary review, The Gazette gave the album a C rating, noting that although "This album starts with '90s dance music but sometimes takes you back to the era of disco and polyester, a time that most people would rather forget, [it] is tolerable only because the rest of the album is good."

+Peter Fawthrop of AllMusic noted that the album embodies a distinctly youthful sound, capturing the group's early phase while highlighting Gary Barlow's impressive songwriting maturity, as he penned most of the tracks at a very young age.
+The review emphasizes a sense of nostalgia, particularly when hearing Robbie Williams on "Could It Be Magic", which evokes a moment of lost innocence before his later personal struggles and eventual rise to solo superstardom.
+Although the album follows familiar boy-band formulas, its natural, homespun quality is presented as a key element of its appeal.